-*Contains Previously Gifted Product
+*Contains Previously Gifted Product & affiliate link

-When I discovered that the majority of sanitary products available on the market contain plastic I was shocked.
+When I discovered that the majority of period products available on the market contain plastic I was shocked.
 I mean, I had been using these essential items since the age of 11/12 and never once had I wondered what they were made from, what was added to them or what chemicals they contained.
 Why would I?
 We are sold these products on adverts and in magazines, we are told we need them, we are shown a variety of disposable options and told over and over ‘This one is the best!’
 What nobody ever told me was that there were other choices.
 More eco-friendly choices.
 Options with no waste, no monthly purchase, no chemicals or perfumes and no plastic.
 I found this all out at the age of 35 and not via the media or family or friends.
 It was from eco accounts on Instagram.
 If it could have done, my jaw would have hit the ground.
-I mean, for starters, how much have I spent in single-use sanitary products in 23 years?
+I mean, for starters, how much have I spent on single-use period products in 23 years?

 Secondly, how come nobody else mentioned this?
 EVER?!
 And thirdly, why was this never sold as the option given the fact that these do not harm the environment?

 “In 2018 alone, people in the U.S. bought 5.8 billion tampons, and over the course of a lifetime, a single menstruator will use somewhere between 5 and 15 thousand pads and tampons, the vast majority of which will wind up in landfills as plastic waste”

 Baffled.
 To this day I am baffled (although of course, we all know that the true answer is because money makes the greedy world go around).
 I am so glad to see times changing, I am over the moon that women are sharing these products with others and I truly hope that one day, these plastic disposable items will be completely banned from the market and reusables are the prime choice.

 So, what options are there to have a plastic-free period?
 Here are the 3 ways which are changing the way many people have their period each month.